Childbirth: Episiotomy

 For years an episiotomy was thought to help prevent more extensive vaginal tears and heal better than a natural tear.
 Perineal tears can occur at the vaginal opening as the baby's head passes through, especially if the baby descends quickly.
 Tears can involve the perineal skin or extend to the muscles and the anal sphincter and anus.
 Once common, they are now recognised as generally not needed.
 When needed, the midwife or obstetrician makes a surgical cut in the perineum to prevent severe tears that can be difficult to repair.
-A 2017 Cochrane review compared episiotomy as needed (restrictive) with routine episiotomy to determine the possible benefits and harms for mother and baby.
-The review found that restrictive episiotomy policies appeared to give a number of benefits compared with using routine episiotomy.
-Women experienced less severe perineal trauma, less posterior perineal trauma, less suturing and fewer healing complications at seven days with no difference in occurrence of pain, urinary incontinence, painful sex or severe vaginal/perineal trauma after birth.
+Conducting episiotomy when necessary (restrictive episiotomy) appears to give a number of benefits compared to using routine episiotomy.
+Women experience less severe perineal trauma, less posterior perineal trauma, less suturing and fewer healing complications at seven days.
+Furthermore it does not cause a higher occurrence of pain, urinary incontinence, painful sex or severe vaginal/perineal trauma after birth.